Curing Commands

 cure-file <Path>

-Cure the file with the detected threat signature.
+Cure the file that has the detected threat signature.

 Actions (such as deleting, curing the content, replacing it, and additional system actions) are defined by the signature detected in the file.
 File location, its activity in the system, etc. are considered when curing by deleting.
 Additional actions such as pending delete, cleaning up startup items, blocking path till restart, etc. are performed if necessary.